-- 52. Mary Agnes Addicott, deceased, was initially prescribed Avandia on April 23, 2004. - 53.
-As a result of taking Avandia, Mary Agnes Addicott, deceased, suffered two heart attacks. - 54.
-Further, as a result of taking Avandia, Mary Agnes Addicott, deceased, was also diagnosed with congestive heart failure on several occasions. - 55.
-Further, as a result of taking Avandia, Mary Agnes Addicott, deceased, also developed other serious and adverse effects including fluid retention, swelling, shortness of breath, weakness, fatigue and weight gain. - 56.
-Mary Agnes Addicott, deceased, discontinued the use of Avandia on November 6, 2004.
-She died on August 16, 2006. - 57.
-The Plaintiffs state that the personal injuries were caused or materially contributed to by Mary Agnes Addicott, deceased, use of Avandia. - The Plaintiffs and Class Members have suffered and continue to suffer from anxiety about their own and their family's health because of the effect that Avandia has had on their lives.
+- 39. 52.
+Mary Agnes Addicott, deceased, was initially prescribed Avandia on April 23, 2004. - 40.
+53. As a result of taking Avandia, Mary Agnes Addicott, deceased, suffered two heart attacks. - 41.
+54. Further, as a result of taking Avandia, Mary Agnes Addicott, deceased, was also diagnosed with congestive heart failure on several occasions. - 42.
+55. Further, as a result of taking Avandia, Mary Agnes Addicott, deceased, also developed other serious and adverse effects including fluid retention, swelling, shortness of breath, weakness, fatigue and weight gain. - 43.
+56. Mary Agnes Addicott, deceased, discontinued the use of Avandia on November 6, 2004.
+She died on August 16, 2006. - 44.
+Albert Carl Sweetland was initially prescribed Avandia on December 14, 2001. - 45.
+As a result of taking Avandia, Albert Carl Sweetland suffered significant myocardial dysfunction and sustained congestive heart failure in January of 2007. - 46.
+57. The Plaintiffs state that the personal injuries were caused by or materially contributed to by Mary Agnes Addicott, deceased, the use of Avandia. - 47.
+58. The Plaintiffs and Class Members have suffered and continue to suffer from anxiety about their own and their family's health because of the effect that Avandia has had on their lives.
 The Plaintiffs state that all of the Defendants bear the responsibility to, inter alia, create a medical monitoring fund/mechanism as described below that would give Class Members access to experts who could address their health concerns.